ilkant/DNA/README.md

 Input to this program are downloaded mt-dna match lists from FTDNA.
 Output are nodes.csv and links.csv.
 With Gephi you can do beautiful graphs of GD network.
 You can also print MDKA:s as txt and xml file and a spreadsheet.

-TODO:

-- Split the cluster, if it contains matches which have other matches than common matches in that cluster.
-- Add GUI to main.
-- Fork to working with y-dna